It has been a crazy time lately. Y’all know the scoop. It surely isn’t one filled with ice cream.

 Yes you are.

-The One that made you smiles at you brightly even though all you can see is the grey clouds and fog surrounding you.
+The One that made you smiles at you brightly even though all you can see are the grey clouds and fog surrounding you.

 We know this inner dance of grace, and the war against its tenderness becomes heavy as time passes.